nolageek/twitch/README.md

-!dbdshrine | The current items in the Shrine of Secrets !dbdptb | Latest DBD forum post on Public Test Builds !dbdnews	| The latest DBD news post (Link to DBD forum) !devupdate	| The latest DBD developer update post (Link to DBD forum) !dbdpatch | Default newest forum post on latest patch, also specify 301, 300, 271, 270 !dbdleak | Latest post from /r/LeaksByDaylight !dbdperk `perk` | Get information on Dead by Daylight `perk`. ex: !dbdperk noed !bloodhunt | Information on current or last announced bloodhunt !locker | Adds +1 to the `locker` counter when nolageek hides in a locker &nbsp;|&nbsp;
+!dbdshrine | The current items in the Shrine of Secrets !dbdptb | Latest DBD forum post on Public Test Builds !dbdnews	| The latest DBD news post (Link to DBD forum) !dbdpatch | Default newest forum post on latest patch.
+!dbdleak | Latest post from /r/LeaksByDaylight
+!dbdperk `perk` | Get information on Dead by Daylight `perk`. ex: !dbdperk noed !locker | Adds +1 to the `locker` counter when nolageek hides in a locker &nbsp;|&nbsp;
 **Dying Light** |